jojuru/circular-buffer/README.md

 - Display the buffer contents

 ## How to Run
-Clone this repository and run the program with:
+Clone this repository and run the program with: cargo run